 What Is Hemophilia A?

-hemophilia, your blood doesn't clot normally.
+When you have hemophilia, your blood doesn't clot normally.
 That means your body has problems stopping bleeding, both outside and inside your body.

-The good news is that it can be treated, and in some cases you can give yourself the treatment at home.
+Your condition can be treated, and in some cases you can give yourself the treatment at home.
 You can lead a full life when you have the right treatment plan in place.

 Hemophilia A can be mild, moderate, or severe, depending on how little you have of factor VIII.
 More than half of those with the condition have the severe form.

 Hemophilia A comes from your genes.
 You can inherit it from your parents.
 Or it can happen if a certain gene changes before you're born.
-This change is called a mutation.
+This change is called a spontaneous mutation.

 It's unusual for a baby younger than 6 months old to be diagnosed with hemophilia.
 That's because infants this young usually don't do things that would make them bleed.